hsblhsn/kali/README.md

 docker run -it -v ~/work:/root/work --name=kali -p 1337:1337 ghcr.io/hsblhsn/kali:latest
 ```

+## Run

-From now, just start and execute the container.
+If you have completely followed the installation step, from now, just start and execute the container.

 ```sh
 docker start kali